Classical codes for quantum broadcast channels: Introduction

 \section{Introduction}

 How can a broadcast station communicate separate messages to two receivers using a single antenna?
-Two well known strategies \cite{el2010lecture} for transmitting information over broadcast channels are superposition coding \cite{C72,B73} and Marton over-binning using correlated auxiliary random variables \cite{M79}.
+Two well known strategies \cite{el2010lecture} for transmitting information over broadcast channels are superposition coding \cite{C72,B73} and Marton multicoding using correlated auxiliary random variables \cite{M79}.
 In this paper, we prove that these strategies can be adapted to the quantum setting by constructing random codebooks and matching decoding measurements that have asymptotically vanishing error in the limit of many uses of the channel.

 Sending classical data over a quantum channel is one of the fundamental problems of quantum information theory~\cite{wilde2011book}.
 Single-letter formulas are known for classical-quantum point-to-point channels \cite{H98,SW97} and multiple access channels \cite{winter2001capacity}.
 Classical-quantum channels are a useful abstraction for studying general quantum channels and correspond to the transmitters being restricted to classical encodings.
 Codes for classical-quantum channels (c-q channels), when augmented with an extra optimization over the possible input states, directly generalize to codes for quantum channels.
-Furthermore, it is known that classical encoding (coherent-state encoding using classical Gaussian codebooks) is sufficient to achieve the capacity of the lossy bosonic channel, which is a realistic model for optical communication links \cite{PhysRevLett.92.027902}.
+Furthermore, it is known that classical encoding (coherent-state encoding using classical Gaussian codebooks) is sufficient to achieve the capacity of phase-insensitive quantum Gaussian channels, which is a realistic model for optical communication links \cite{PhysRevA.63.032312,PhysRevLett.92.027902,GHG13}.

 Previous work on quantum broadcast channels includes \cite{YHD2006,guha2007classical,DHL10}.
-Ref.~\cite{YHD2006} considers both classical and quantum communication over quantum broadcast channels and proves a superposition coding inner bound similar to our Theorem~\ref{thm:sup-coding-inner-bound}.
-Ref.~\cite{guha2007classical} discusses classical communication over a bosonic broadcast channel, and Ref.~\cite{DHL10} considers a Marton rate region for quantum communication.
+Yard \textit{et al.}~consider both classical and quantum communication over quantum broadcast channels and state a superposition coding inner bound in their Theorem~1 similar to that stated in our Theorem~\ref{thm:sup-coding-inner-bound} \cite{YHD2006}.
+However, it is unclear to us whether the proof given for their Theorem~1 is complete (we elaborate on this point in what follows).
+Relying on Theorem~1 of \cite{YHD2006}, Ref.~\cite{guha2007classical} discusses classical communication over a bosonic broadcast channel.
+Ref.~\cite{DHL10} establishes a Marton rate region for quantum communication.